-The Oncept vaccine extends survival times after the tumor has been controlled with traditional methods including surgical removal, radiation treatment and chemotherapy, while other studies show no improvement.4,8
+Some studies show the Oncept vaccine extends survival times after the tumor has been controlled with traditional methods including surgical removal, radiation treatment and chemotherapy, while other studies show no improvement.4,8

-For patients with stage IV disease progression (tumor of any size plus distant metastasis), Oncept might not extend survival times as well, but it can be used as a palliative treatment to help with life quality.
+For patients with stage IV disease progression (tumor of any size plus distant metastasis), Oncept might not extend survival times as well.
+Still, it can be used as a palliative treatment to help with life quality.

 Dog Melanoma Vaccine for Dogs Survival Times

 The expected survival time for dogs with Stage II, III or IV canine oral melanoma is less than 6 months if treated solely with surgery.5,6

 Vaccination using the dog melanoma vaccine is effective at extending survival rates beyond 12 months, with some studies showing survival beyond 18 months.2,5

 In a recent study in the UK, greater than 50% of canine patients treated with the melanoma vaccine had survival times greater than six months and more than 25% had survival times beyond 12 months.5

 The Oncept melanoma vaccine is used clinically in an off-label application following the same treatment plan for immunization against melanomas that have been treated on the digits and other skin surfaces.2